peterahrens/PigeonArtifactPLDI2022/README.txt

 default_p_series: The runtime of the default kernel on these inputs.
 default_p_series: The runtime of the autotuned kernel on these inputs.

-The `analyze.jl` script will gather all `*.json` files passed to it and visualize the results as they are presented in the paper.
+The `analysis.jl` script will gather all `*.json` files passed to it and visualize the results as they are presented in the paper.

-3.
+3. Run the `run.sh` script to autotune and benchmark all three kernels.
+4. Run the `analysis.sh` script to interpret the results and compare to figures 6 and 7 in the paper.
+5. The results will be written to two files, "figure6.txt" and "figure7.txt".
+You can compare the contents of these files to the contents of the paper.
+We noticed some sporadic taco bugs cropping at low densities on some systems, so the plots for varying density are focused on the higher densities, where most of the interesting behaviour is anyway.